Stephen B. Small

-Stephen Burrell Small (18 March 1947 – 2 September 1987) was a prominent businessman in Kankakee, Illinois.
+Stephen Burrell Small (18 March 1947 – 2 September 1987) was a prominent American businessman in Kankakee, Illinois.
 In 1987, he was kidnapped and held for ransom by Danny Edwards and Nancy Rish.
 The conditions of his confinement caused him to die of asphyxiation.
 As a result, Edwards was given the death penalty (later commuted) and Rish was sentenced to life in prison without parole.

 Biography

 Small was born in 1947 and raised in Kankakee, Illinois.
 His parents, Burrell and Reva Small, owned and operated a media conglomerate called Mid America Media; the Small family also owned the controlling interest in United Press International; and this is where Small himself worked.
 His great grandfather was Illinois governor Len Small.
 Stephen Small had received his education at Lake Forest Academy, the University of Denver and Mark Hopkins College.
 In 1969, he married Nancy Pedersen, with whom he had three sons.

 Kidnapping

 Around 12:30 a.m. on September 2, 1987, someone claiming to be a Kankakee police officer called the Small home and told Stephen Small that a burglary had occurred at the B. Harley Bradley House, a property that Small owned and was in the process of renovating.
 Small got dressed and left his home.
 Around 3:30 that morning someone called the Small residence and told Stephen's wife, Nancy, "We have your husband."
 Nancy then heard her husband say that he had been handcuffed inside a box underground.
 Small told his wife to obtain $1 million in cash.
 The caller directed Mrs. Small not to report the matter to the police.

 The matter was reported to the authorities, however, and devices were connected to the Smalls' telephone line to record incoming calls and to determine their origins.
 At 5:03 that afternoon, the same person called again, asking Mrs. Small how much money had been collected.
 This call was placed from a telephone located at a Phillips 66 gas station in Aroma Park.
 Edwards was seen there at that time, in the company of a blonde-haired woman.

 At 5:40 p.m., Jean Alice Small, Stephen Small's aunt, telephoned the Small residence to tell them of a call she had just received.
 Jean said that the caller had told her that he knew that Nancy Small's telephone was tapped.
 After telling Jean that the victim was buried, the caller threatened to kill Jean's husband.
 Nancy Small received another telephone call from the kidnapper at 11:28 that night.
 This call originated from a telephone at a Sunoco station in Aroma Park, where an FBI agent saw a white male at a telephone, and a blonde-haired woman in a car that was later identified as belonging to Nancy Rish, Edwards' girlfriend; Rish had blonde hair.
 The caller played a tape recording of Stephen Small's voice.
 On the tape, Stephen provided instructions for delivering the ransom.
 After audio enhancement, a voice in the background could be heard threatening Small.